fal-ai/dbt-fal/examples/metric-forecast/README.md

-# Example 4: Run forecasts on metrics and send visualizations to Slack
+# Run forecasts on metrics and send visualizations to Slack

 In this example we use [prophet](https://facebook.github.io/prophet/) and [slack_sdk](https://slack.dev/python-slack-sdk/) in order to make predictions on our models and send the resulting plots to slack.